yuan-cc/rename_arXiv_paper/README.md

 Before running the code, modify the following quantities in **`rename_arxiv.py`**

-* `new_dir:` directory to store the renamed paper.
+* `new_dir:` directory to store the renamed papers.
 It may contain may subdirectories to categorize the papers by, e.g., journals, years and keywords, etc.
 For example, I use Dropbox as my paper library and I set `new_dir = "/Users/yuancc/Dropbox/"`.

 * `non_arxiv_dir` is the directory to store other pdf files.